rsocket/rsocket/Protocol.md

 There are multiple flow control mechanics provided by the protocol.

 <a name="flow-control-reactive-streams"></a>
-#### Reactive Stream Semantics
+#### Reactive Streams Semantics

-[Reactive Stream](http://www.reactive-streams.org/) semantics for flow control of Streams, Subscriptions, and Channels.
+[Reactive Streams](http://www.reactive-streams.org/) semantics for flow control of Streams, Subscriptions, and Channels.

 Please note that this explicitly does NOT follow rule number 17 in https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/README.md#3-subscription-code

-While ReactiveStreams support a demand of up to 2^63-1, and treats 2^63-1 as a magic number signaling to not track demand, this is not the case for ReactiveSocket.
+While Reactive Streams support a demand of up to 2^63-1, and treats 2^63-1 as a magic number signaling to not track demand, this is not the case for ReactiveSocket.
 ReactiveSocket prioritizes byte size and only uses 4 bytes instead of 8 so the magic number is unavailable.

-The Requester and the Responder MUST respect the reactive-streams semantics.
+The Requester and the Responder MUST respect the Reactive Streams semantics.

 e.g. here's an example of a successful stream call with flow-control.